-According to a brand new article on our site, trucker wages are 26 percent of what they should be if they had kept pace with inflation since a 1977 magazine cited that truckers earn $500 per week.
+According to an article on our site, trucker wages are 26 percent of what they should be if they had kept pace with inflation since a 1977 magazine cited that truckers earn $500 per week.

 During that 36-year time frame, truckers have earned about the same number of actual dollars while losing 74 percent of their buying power.